Connect with others who understand.

 Adenocarcinoma

 This type of NSCLC is often located on the outer surface of the lungs.
-For about half of people with adenocarcinoma, the chest X-ray will show that the tumor is starting to grow into lung tissues or other tissues located towards the middle of the chest.
+For about half of people with adenocarcinoma, the chest X-ray will show that the tumor is starting to grow into lung tissues or other tissues located toward the middle of the chest.

 Squamous Cell Carcinoma